klot-io/site/Install.md

 ## Assumptions

 - Your network has DHCP and you plan to use it
-- You know how to set IP addresses on your network
+- You know how to reserve IP addresses on your remote (optional)

 ## Process